Germany: Thuringia state premier Kemmerich quits, 'effective immediately' | DW | 08.02.2020

 The 54-year-old, a virtual unknown in wider German politics, emerged as premier in a third assembly vote, when the AfD party switched from its own candidate to Kemmerich, eclipsing Bodo Ramelow, a previous Left party premier.

-Ramelow's Left scored 31% in last October's Thuringia election — ahead of the AfD on 23% — and prior to Wednesday's premiership shock had been aiming to form a minority cabinet with the Social Democrats (SPD) and Greens.
+Ramelow's Left scored 31% in last October's Thuringia election — ahead of the AfD placed second on 23% — and prior to Wednesday's premiership shock had been aiming to form a minority Left-led cabinet with the Social Democrats (SPD) and Greens.

 All monetary allowances resulting from his election would be returned to Thuringia's state treasury, Kemmerich added.